-Grey literature Grey literature is information which has not been published or which, although published, cannot be found through readily accessible sources.
+Grey literature Grey literature is information that has not been published or that, although published, cannot be found through readily accessible sources.
 Grey literature can take many forms across multiple disciplines, including conference proceedings, theses and dissertations, research and technical reports, census information, and ongoing research.

 Guide to Clinical Preventive Services (Clinical Guide) The clinical counterpart to the Guide to Community Preventive Services, prepared and published by the U.S. Preventive Services Task Force (USPSTF).
 The Clinical Guide, widely used by primary care providers, health policy makers, and others, provides current and scientifically defensible information from published clinical research on the effectiveness of different preventive services and the quality of evidence upon which conclusions are based.

-Guide to Community Preventive Services (Community Guide) The body of evidence and recommendations approved by the Community Preventive Services Task Force, including this book; the website, www.thecommunityguide.org; and articles published in scientific journals.
-See the website for a full explanation of the scope of the Community Guide.
+Guide to Community Preventive Services (Community Guide) The body of evidence and Community Preventive Services Task Force findings published in scientific journals and presented on this website.

-Harms Adverse other effects brought about by an intervention.
+Harms Adverse other effects, either possible or documented, brought about by an intervention.

 - Major harms Direct harms that, in the opinion of the coordination team and Task Force, outweigh the potential benefits of the intervention.

-- Minor harms Direct harms, either possible or documented, designated by the coordination team to identify less serious harms to an intervention.
+- Minor harms Direct harms that, in the opinion of the coordination team and Task Force, represent less serious harms of an intervention.

 Health Positive physical, mental, psychological, and social function and the absence of disease, injury, or impairment.